 Exclusion for employer payments of student loans.
-Section 2206 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), expands the definition of educational assistance to include certain employer payments of student loans paid after March 27, 2020.
-The exclusion applies to the payment by an employer, whether paid to the employee or to a lender, of principal or interest on any qualified education loan incurred by the employee for the employee's education.
-Qualified education loans are defined in chapter 11 of Pub.
-970. This exclusion expires January 1, 2026, unless extended by future legislation.
+Employer-provided educational assistance benefits include payments made after March 27, 2020, and before January 1, 2026, whether paid to the employee or to a lender, of principal or interest on any qualified education loan incurred by the employee for education of the employee.
+Qualified education loans are defined in chapter 10 of Pub.
+970.